AndersDeath/diary2/000-current.md

 # 11 March - Saturday - 163 day of immigration

 This Saturday is nice.
 I like it.
 This apartments is much closer to the city center and it is huge benefit.
 We went for a walk and it was much better that near the previous place.
+It's sad that there is no food court.